dyoung522/devtools/README.md

 Once installed, this gem provides several, mostly independent, utilities

 - `runtest` : Runs test suites with an optional search pattern
-- `jdiff`   t co: Compares two git branches and shows a diff of JIRA stories
+- `jdiff`   : Compares two git branches and shows a diff of JIRA stories
 - `prlist`  : Polls git repos and displays a queue of stories ready for QA

-Future Development
+- `runenv`  : Starts and manages a development environment

-- RunEnv  : Starts and manages a development environment
+All commands feature a `--help` argument which describes their various runtime options

 ## Development